rybalkinsd/atom/lecture05/presentation/PITCHME.md

 ### Web server
 **Web server** - is a program that processes HTTP Requests and provide HTTP responses.

-Web server can be a separate application. like"
+#### Web server can be a separate application. like**
 - Apache HTTP Server
 - NGINX

-Can be embedded into application
+#### Can be embedded into application
 - Jetty
 - Embedded Tomcat (**our choice**)

 #HSLIDE
 ### Alternative - application servers
-Two types of solutions:
-1. Old smelly JEE
+Alternatively large projects can use **Application Servers** to manage web application:
  - Sun GlassFish
  - IBM WebSphere
  - RedHat JBoss

-1. The other way
+We will not go this way

 #HSLIDE
 ### Servlet container